 If David Fincher has proven anything over the course of his career it is that he wasn’t responsible for the awful Alien 3.
 The studio clearly didn’t know what to do with the franchise.
 Alien Resurrection proves that!

-A textbook example of the third film curse, Spider-man 3 suffers from being… well, emo and messy.
+A textbook example of the 3rd film curse, Spider-Man 3 suffers from being… well, emo and messy.
 Throwing everything and the kitchen sync at the story, the over-abundance of villains helped sink the Spidey franchise right down the spout.

 The Last Stand is utterly devoid of soul.
 It is nothing more than a visual effects extravaganza, with Ratner introducing as many mutants as he possibly can to make up for the poor script.

 Who knew that the charm of the characters of Shrek would wear off?
 The third instalment lacked everything that made the original two cool.
 Completely uninspired.
 The same jokes for a third time running.

 How can one of the best fight scenes in film history also be one of the most anti-climactic?
 Despite our best efforts to love the franchise, Matrix Revolutions makes it quite difficult.
 Dammit, why couldn’t Neo just beat Smith?
 Why couldn’t it all make more sense?
 Why did Trinity have to die?
 Why did Neo have to go blind?
 Why did it have to end in mystery?